FreeCAD/FreeCAD-documentation/wiki/Manual:All_workbenches_at_a_glance.md

 ### Drawing

-{{VeryImportantMessage|Development of the [Drawing Workbench](Drawing_Workbench.md) stopped in FreeCAD 0.16, and the new [TechDraw Workbench](TechDraw_Workbench.md) aiming to replace it was introduced in v0.17.
+**Development of the [Drawing Workbench](Drawing_Workbench.md) stopped in FreeCAD 0.16, and the new [TechDraw Workbench](TechDraw_Workbench.md) aiming to replace it was introduced in v0.17.
 The Drawing Workbench may be removed in future releases.
-Use the TechDraw Workbench instead.}}
+Use the TechDraw Workbench instead.**

 The Drawing Workbench handles the creation and manipulation of 2D drawing sheets, used for displaying views of your 3D work in 2D.
 These sheets can then be exported to 2D applications in SVG or DXF formats, to a PDF file or printed.